Improve animal, human, and ecosystem health.

 Which university should I attend for my undergraduate studies?

-Any student who has attended university or college and fulfilled the entry requirements can apply to the DVM program at the Ontario Veterinary College.
-If you are completing your undergraduate degree outside the University of Guelph, please contact the DVM Admission Counsellor at email@example.com to ensure the courses you select at your university meet the prerquisite requirements for the DVM program.
+If you’ve attended an accredited university or college and completed the minimum admission requirements you can apply to the DVM program.
+If you are completing your undergraduate degree at another institution, you can contact the Admission Services at email@example.com to ensure the courses you select meet the prerequisite requirements.

 For more frequently asked questions, please visit the OVC Frequently Asked Questions page.

 For more information about the DVM program, or to organize a tour, please email firstname.lastname@example.org.